vaadin/flow-components/README.md

 - Issues that are not component-specific (e.g. requests for new components) or encompass multiple Flow components should be posted in this repository.

 ## LICENSE
-Commercial Vaadin Developer License version 4
+Vaadin Commercial License and Service Terms